 Deciding whether or not to opt for the NHS sacrifice scheme is a tough call as there are lots of positives and negatives to consider.
 However, at Salad Money, we can give you free, accessible financial guidance through our MoneyMind service.
 Why not take a look and find out more?

 Here to help

-At Salad Money we provide small loans to meet people’s immediate needs, by offering NHS employees anywhere between £500 to £1000.
-Unlike other loan providers, we are not solely concerned with making a profit, but providing NHS workers with security when they need it most.
+At Salad Money we provide small loans to meet people’s immediate needs, by offering NHS and public sector employees anywhere between £500 to £1000.
+Unlike other loan providers, we are not solely concerned with making a profit, but providing NHS and public sector workers with security when they need it most.
 We aim to put fairness and equality first, as any surplus profit we make is immediately reinvested back into the business, and from this, we can then offer more loans.

-We are directly partnered with NHS Trusts to help employees and provide financial support for people working in the NHS to improve their financial situation and access to affordable credit.
+We are directly partnered with NHS Trusts and public sector organisations to help employees and provide financial support for people working in the public sector to improve their financial situation and access to affordable credit.